iroma/fhirbase/README.md

 (having identity) and a set of aggregated __value objects__.
 In this readme we sometimes use DDD terminology so don't be confused.

-There is a concern - how to persist __resources__.
+There is a concern – how to persist __resources__.

 The simplest solution is just to save them as text blobs in RDBMS or in a distributed file storage system like (S3, Riak & Hadoop).
 This solution is simple and scalable but has trade-offs:

 * you will have to implement search and querying by creating hand-made indexes or using index engines like elastic search, solr, etc;
 * query language will be very limited (in comparison with SQL);
-* weak data consistency control - type checks, referential integrity, aggregate invariants;
+* weak data consistency control: type checks, referential integrity, aggregate invariants;
 * complicated batch transformations.

 Second option is a usage of document databases like MongoDb, CouchDb, RethinkDb etc. They feat better (removing some part of hand work) but share some of trade-offs.